Search Ask the Dietitian

 The glycemic index is not recommended for diabetes or weight loss.
 I am concerned that people would eliminate foods just because it has a high glycemic index other than obvious desserts or sweets.
 For weight control, it is important to control calorie intake and increase exercise activities.

-Adults should concentrate on an eating plan based on the Food Guide Pyramid
+Adults should concentrate on an eating plan based on the My Plate

 Disclosure: I have provided media services about fiber for Kellogg's All Bran.